mendesbarreto/live-reload-typescript-template/README.md

-# Hot reload Typescript template
+# Live reload Typescript template using Nodemon

 This is a quick template with some boilerplate for the Typescript project using:

 - Nodemon
 - Eslint_d
 - Prittierd

 #### Installation